Mission SNAP Québec for boreal birds

 With the participation of

-Logo Observatoire d'oiseaux de Tadoussac
+Observatoire d'oiseaux de Tadoussac logo

 Photos credits © Pier-Olivier Boudreault / SNAP Québec